-17.1 Vestry: There is an electrical distribution board at high level on the west wall which was last tested on 21st July 2018, the meter reading was 38774.

-- 17.2 Electrical System: There is a two phase 240v supply with mainly MICC cable distribution protected by miniature circuit breakers and current operated earth leakage circuit breakers.
+- 17.1 Vestry: There is an electrical distribution board at high level on the west 1 wall which was last tested on 21st July 2018.
+This should be tested and certified every 5 years and is therefore overdue. - 17.2 Electrical System: There is a two phase 240v supply with mainly MICC 1 cable distribution protected by miniature circuit breakers and current operated earth leakage circuit breakers.
 The installation was renewed in 1997 and appears in good order with both RCB's operational at the time of this inspection.
 It was last checked in July 2013 the next inspection is due on 29th July 2023.
-The electrical engineers certificate should be kept with the Church log book. - 17.3 Lightning Conductor: There is no lightning conductor present.
+The electrical engineer's certificate should be kept with the Church log book.
+This should be rested and certified every 5 years and is therefore overdue. - 17.3 Lightning Conductor: There is no lightning conductor present.